emir-munoz/emir-munoz.github.com/index.md

 			</div>
 			<div class="col-lg-9">
 				<div class="span4">
-					<p>I'm a PhD Student at the National University of Ireland (NUI) Galway and Researcher in the KI2NA project at Fujitsu Ireland Ltd. I started the PhD programme on February 2014.
+					<p>I'm a PhD Student at the National University of Ireland (NUI) Galway and Researcher at Fujitsu Ireland Ltd. I started the PhD programme on February 2014.
-					Before that I worked as Research Assistant at Digital Enterprise Research Institute (DERI) since October 2012.
+					Before that I worked as Research Assistant at Digital Enterprise Research Institute (DERI, now INSIGHT) since October 2012.
 I am also a Computer Engineer and I hold a Master degree in Computer
-					Engineering from Universidad de Santiago, Chile.</p>
+					Engineering both from University of Santiago de Chile.</p>
 					<p>My research interests are: Databases, Web Data Mining, and Artificial Intelligence.
-Currently, focused on quality analysis and anomaly detection in Linked Data.</p>
+Currently, focused on constraints and quality analysis in Linked Data.</p>
 				</div>
 			</div>
 		</div>